VCCRI/MetaDenovo/README.md

 ## System Requirements

+### Cromwell Setup ###

+See the Cromwell documentation for details - https://cromwell.readthedocs.io/en/stable/

-### Cromwell Setup on Amazon Web Services :
+## We have tested MetaDenovo using Cromwell on Amazon Web Services :

-It consists of mainly three steps :
+Establishing Cromwell on AWS consists of three steps :

   a.
 Creation of Amazon VPC